prabhat63s/Real-Time-AI-Voice-Agent/README.md

-# Echo: Premium Voice Agent
+# Real-Time AI Voice Agent

 A real-time, bidirectional voice interaction agent that combines the power of **Google Gemini 2.5 Flash** for intelligence and **ElevenLabs** for realistic speech synthesis and recognition.
 The system features a **premium minimalist UI** with organic animations and a **Privacy First** architecture.